 - Stigma- any suicidal person needs someone to listen to them.
 On the other hand, mental health issues have been stigmatized in our society.
 This makes it hard for people to reach out and seek help.
 Especially for mean as they are viewed as the strong gender and being vulnerable for them has almost been criminalized.

-- Availability of means- the availability of lethal means to actualize the act is very common and this makes people more prone to commit suicide.
+- Availability of means- the availability of lethal means to actualize the act is very common and this makes people more prone to die by suicide.

 What should we do?